Iowa Court Records

 Gather Case Information

-In order to access criminal court records, interested members of the public are required to provide the records custodian with any relevant information necessary to facilitate record searches.
+In order to access criminal court records, interested members of the public are often required to provide the records custodian with any relevant information necessary to facilitate record searches.
 This information usually includes the name of the defendant, the victim’s or the witness’s name(s), the date the original charge(s) was filed as well as the case file number of the record.
 It should be noted the information required may vary according to the type of court.

 Visit the Court Record Custodian